RedisLabs/redislabs-docs/content/rc/api/concepts/authentication-and-authorization.md

 ## Enabling the API

-The API is disabled all on all account by default.
+The API is disabled all on all accounts by default.
 You must first [enable the API]({{< relref "/rc/api/how-to/enable-your-account-to-use-api" >}}) before you can use it.

 ## Account key